GOFS-lite/GOFS-lite/README.md

 Examples of supported services include: ridehail (like taxis or Uber), on-demand microtransit (like [Metro Micro](https://micro.metro.net) or [DRT On Demand](https://www.durhamregiontransit.com/en/travelling-with-us/planning-your-travel.aspx#On%20Demand)) and paratransit.

 Unsupported services include fixed or flexible public transit services where a schedule is defined (GTFS and GTFS-Flex support those use cases).

+GOFS-lite is a work in progress, there are currently important missing functionalities like accurate pricing, travel time estimations, etc. Questions or comments can be sent to gofs-lite@transitapp.com